mor1/mirage-tutorial/static/content/intro.md

           $ mirage configure config.ml --xen
           $ make depend && make build
+          [ edit the .xl config and start your VM ]
 <!-- .element: class="no-highlight" -->

    + All the magic happens via the OCaml module system.